 Marana is surrounded by the Tortolita Mountains; the Tucson Mountains; the Santa Catalina Mountains within Coronado National Forest; and Ironwood Forest National Monument; with its Silver Bell, Waterman, and Sawtooth mountain ranges in view.
-This geography creates dramatic lightning shows during monsoon season, from July to September.
-The best thing to do during this magical time of year is to find places to hunker down in and watch the magnificent sky show.
+This geography creates dramatic lightning shows during monsoon season, from June to September.
+The best thing to do during this magical time of year is to find places to hunker down and watch the magnificent sky show.
 Rainbows often follow the showers, so you may get a double dip of natural beauty.

 Pulitzer Prize-winning Tucson-based photographer, Jack Dykinga, captured the image, above, of lightning in or near Marana, which National Geographic magazine featured as a favorite picture from around the world in its August 2017 issue.